What to Know About the Protests in Indonesia's West Papua

-Protests have gripped the Indonesian province of West Papua for more than a week as racial and political tensions boiled over into violent clashes.
-Information is scarce due to an Internet blackout in the remote region, but reports claim several people have died in violent clashes between pro-independence demonstrators and Indonesian authorities.
+Protests have gripped the Indonesian province of West Papua for more than a week as racial and political tensions boiled over into violence.
+Information is scarce due to an Internet blackout in the remote region, but reports claim several people have died in clashes between pro-independence demonstrators and Indonesian authorities.

 Here’s what to know about the demonstrations as they stretch into their second week: